MhamzaM/Bio-Informatics/README.md

 ### Build :
-It uses the following python libraries:
+It uses the following Anaconda Python Suite and implements usage of :
-          1. Keras
+1. Jupiter Notebooks
-          2. Numpy
+2. Scikit Learn
-          3. Pandas
+3. Keras
-          4. Sci-Kit
+4. Numpy
+5. Pandas

  In order to run the program yourself with your own data-set of genes, replace PATH in the Notebook with the path to your dataset:
 ```